GoofyGoofsterClub/imagination-server/README.md

 ### Server crashing after around 10 seconds (with docker)

-Environment variables are incorrectly configured, check `.env`, most likely, expose port is already used.
+Environment variables are incorrectly configured, check `.env`, or, most likely, expose port is already used.

 ### API endpoints in `/docs` are not correct.